clux/probes.hugo/content/post/2020-09-26-second-brain.md

 Most of the time, I am editing with markdown on the left, preview on the right, or markdown on the left plus graph on the right, or just 100% markdown in a single view, depending on what type of work needs focus.
 The flexibility of this system is equivalent to that of a popular professional code editor by inheritance.

 Even if some of these plugins don't evolve much, I see this as a pretty future proof setup (the [why foam issue](https://github.com/foambubble/foam/issues/88) is also refreshingly honest).
-The investment in new tech is small, and migration cost away from said tech is also minimal.
+The investment in new tech is small, and migration cost away from said tech ought to be minimal.

-From a RPG perspective, the need to pre-empt players with pre-prepared tabs is now a little less problematic as we can quickly browse to the resource either with the standard editor fuzzy file search, or by following links.
-There's also complete full text search on your terminal with [ripgrep](https://github.com/BurntSushi/ripgrep).
+From a RPG perspective, being able to immediately jump to anything through a responsive fuzzy search helps trim down on those `"hang on one second"` moments, and when you are planning by yourself, you have a whole linked **compendium of knowledge**.

 The hope with all this is that the amount of hard-to-navigate "running the game tabs" should be significantly reduced with this setup, and my world should feel more integrated thanks to the extensive Zettelkasten style linking.
 Well.
 Fingers crossed anyway.